Join an adoption info webinar! Register Now →

 All About China: Facts for Sponsors

-If you sponsor — or are thinking about sponsoring — a child in China, here are some facts to help you learn about the world’s most populous nation, its land and its people.
+If you sponsor — or are thinking about sponsoring — a child in China, here are some facts to help you learn about this ancient nation, its land and its people.

 Bordered by 14 countries — including Mongolia to the north, Russia to the northeast, Vietnam and India to the south and Afghanistan to the west — China is an ancient and beautiful land, embodying thousands of years of history and culture.
 It is marked by the towering Himalaya mountains in the west, the 13,000-mile-long Great Wall of China, winding from east to west, and the massive Yangtze River, the third longest river in the world.